LucaSchwan/get-50/README.md

 # Spiel
 Get50 is a small Phaser based game.
+Hosted on Heroku